chloeiris/chloeiris/README.md

 - 👋 Hi, I’m @chloeiris!
 Here you can find most of the projects I develop 💗
 - ✌️ I'm currently busy solving a Hackathon and developing a Personal Project (soon you will see!)
-- 😎 I'm very excited about finding a job as a Data Analyst in a company where I can grow and make an impact
+- 😎 I'm very excited about finding a job as a Data Analyst in a company or project where I can grow and make an impact
-- 👀 I’m interested in NATURE, SCIENCE, HEALTH, and everything to do with WOMEN, SOCIETY, EDUCATION, PHILOSOPHY...
+- 👀 I’m interested in NATURE, SCIENCE, HEALTH, and everything to do with WOMEN, SOCIETY, LANGUAGES, EDUCATION, PHILOSOPHY...
 - 💗 I LOVE medicinal 🌿plants and herbs🫒, coding in Python🐍, movies and popcorn🍿
-- 🌱 My next step is to learn JAVA and continue learning Python and SQL
+- 🌱 My next step is to learn SPARK and continue with Python and SQL
 - 💞️ I’m looking to collaborate on CREATIVE group projects that might CHANGE THE WORLD, and Technology Literacy projects for women and children.
 - 📫 How to reach me: Write me an email at chloearoca@gmail.com Let's connect on LinkedIn https://www.linkedin.com/in/chloearoca/